 daughter, Kathleen (Bart) Pester of Springfield, VA; sons, Raymond (Bretta) Bombac of Alexandria, VA and John Bombac of Omaha, NE; grandchildren, Sarah and Anna Pester of Springfield, VA: and Lindsay and Brett Bombac of Alexandria, VA.; and brother, Larry Bombac of Vermilion, OH.

 He was preceded in death by his parents, John and Josephine (nee: Zocchi) Bombac; and sister, Joyce Blessing.

-Private family services will be held at this time with Christian burial services at Calvary Cemetery in Lorain, OH, Fr.
-Craig M. Hovanec, Pastor officiating, with military funeral honors by the U.S. Air Force.
-Due to the current COVID-19 restrictions, a Celebration of Life service will be held at a later date.
+A Memorial Mass will be held at 11:00 AM, Saturday, July 25, 2020 at St. Peter Parish, 3655 Oberlin Ave., Lorain, OH 44053, Fr.
+Craig M. Hovanec, Pastor, officiating.
 This event will be a final salute to Ray to help the family commemorate and honor his wonderful life.
-In lieu of flowers, donations can be made in the form of cherished memories, favorite photos or other contributions by using the email, firstname.lastname@example.org or the funeral home website www.rsgfuneralhome.com.
+Masks/facial coverings and social distancing are required throughout funeral services.
+Private Christian burial services were held earlier this year on March 30, 2020 at Calvary Cemetery in Lorain, OH, with military funeral honors by the U.S. Air Force.
+In lieu of flowers, donations can be made in the form of cherished memories, favorite photos or other contributions by using the email, email@example.com or the funeral home website www.rsgfuneralhome.com.
 Arrangements and services by Reidy-Scanlan-Giovannazzo Funeral Home & Cremation Services, 2150 Broadway, Lorain (440) 244-1961.
 Your thoughts and prayers for Raymond and his family are deeply appreciated during this difficult time.